4 Minute(s) read

-Doing the right things in summer can make a big difference to how your lawn fares through summer and on into autumn and winter.
+Doing the right things and caring for your lawn in summer can make a big difference in how your lawn fares through the warmer season and into autumn and winter.

-For established lawns, watering less frequently with deeper soakings will train the root system to become more drought tolerant.
-During dry conditions in Melbourne, we recommend weekly or fortnightly soakings.
+For established lawns, watering less frequently with deeper soakings will train the root system to become more drought-tolerant.
+During dry conditions and hot weather in Melbourne, we recommend weekly or fortnightly soakings.
+This includes early morning deep watering, and even night watering if temperatures get too high.
 It is important, however, to keep an eye on rainfall.
 Summer storms in Victoria can deliver heavy rainfall, so watering may not be necessary at these times.

-To make the most of your watering, we recommend adding wetting agents to your lawn.
-Wetting agents not only help your lawn retain the water it receives, but also prevents the soil from becoming hydrophobic.
+To make the most of your watering, we also recommend adding wetting agents to your lawn.
+Wetting agents not only help your lawn retain the water it receives but also prevent the soil from becoming hydrophobic.
 We recommend the Lawn Solutions Rescue wetting agent.

-It is important to supply your lawn with nutrients to support growth and maintain health.
-We recommend applying slow-release lawn fertiliser about every 10 weeks.
-We recommend Lawn Solutions Fertiliser.
+It is important to supply your lawn with nutrients to support growth and maintain health during summer.
+Usually, this means applying a slow-release lawn fertiliser to the grassroots about every 10 weeks.
+We recommend Lawn Solutions Fertiliser, which involves a deeper root system and is perfect for warm-season grasses.

-Maintenance generally involves getting those mower blades nice and sharp, and changing the oil.
-If you’re not sure how to maintain your mower, have a chat to your local mower store.
+Maintenance generally involves getting those mower blades nice and sharp and changing the oil.
+If you’re not sure how to maintain your mower, have a chat with your local mower store.

-Sharp mower blades give a better look after mowing, and are better for your lawn’s health.
-As with any blade, the sharper the edge the cleaner the cut, and clean cutting reduces the chance of disease and browning.
+Sharp mower blades give a better look after mowing and are better for creating a healthier lawn.
+As with any blade, the sharper the edge, the cleaner the cut, and clean cutting reduce the chance of disease and browning.

 We also recommend mowing on a higher setting during the hottest months of the year, because it helps your lawn cope better with dryness and stress – and saves on water.